 Gay men can lead others in a new model of forgiveness through their own healing of gay shame and understanding of homophobia.
-We can evolve as men who understand and embrace the dichotomy of the masculine and feminine energies.
+We can evolve as men who understand and embrace the dichotomy of

-As gay men we struggled with forgiveness when we first came out.
+As gay men, we struggled with forgiveness when we first came out.

 We had to learn to forgive ourselves for the lies people, society, and institutions told us – that we were abnormal, not good enough, broken, or a sinner in the eyes of god.

-As adults we may struggle with accepting gender diversity, if we are unknowingly internalizing our own homophobia.
+As adults, we may struggle with accepting gender diversity if we are unknowingly internalizing our own homophobia.
 The unanswered question is, “Do you have the self-worth to allow yourself to believe that you are good enough, and equal, after years of believing that you weren’t?”

 Every single one of us manifest different degrees of the so-called masculine and feminine qualities.